Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

 So for the case $p = 11$, we try a different map.
 We check

-We confirm that 11 does not divide the resultant, so the map is degree 15 after reduction; then the test of equation \eqref{degtest} shows that $f_{11}$ has $p$-regular automorphism group, and we compute it as $A_5$. \end{proof}
+We confirm that 11 does not divide the resultant, so the map is degree 15 after reduction; then \eqref{degtest} shows that $f_{11}$ has $p$-regular automorphism group, and we compute $\Aut(f_{11}) \cong A_5$. \end{proof}

+\begin{rmk} When $p = 3$, there is a subgroup of $\PGL_2(\bar{\FF}_3)$ isomorphic to $A_5$, but it is $p$-irregular.
+In Section \ref{sect_irreg_a5}, we checked that $A_5$ is realizable when $p = 3$ directly, rather than by reducing a map over $\bar{\QQ}$ modulo 3. \end{rmk}

-\begin{proof}[Proof of Theorem \ref{thm_realizable_p_regular} part \eqref{p_regular_3}] The tetrahedral group $A_4$ is a bit more difficult to analyze than the previous cases because the representations of $A_4$ in $\PGL_2(\bar{\FF}_p)$ are subrepresentations of $S_4$, which is also $p$-regular.
-There is also an additional curiosity in that the maps which invariant theory furnishes over $\bar{\Q}$ are not defined over $\Q$, for the particular representation we will work with.
+The tetrahedral group $A_4$ is a bit more difficult to analyze than the previous cases because the representations of $A_4$ in $\PGL_2(\bar{\FF}_p)$ are subrepresentations of $S_4$, which is also $p$-regular.
+There is also an additional curiosity in that the maps which invariant theory furnishes over $\bar{\Q}$ are not defined over $\Q$, for the particular representation we work with.
 This does not affect our calculation, but it is interesting.